A GUIDE TO THE SYNCHROPHASE MU-1

 Restoration Hints for the Grebe Synchrophase Receiver

-Escutcheons - These are gold lacquered and should never
+Escutcheons - These are 24K gold covered with a lacquer

 very thin and delicate.
 Almost any cleaner that involves rubbing will